fschossler/tmdbcli/README.md

 - Movie infos
 - And more.

 This project **IS NOT** created by [TMDB (The Movie Database)](https://www.themoviedb.org/) team.
 This project was created just to people that really like movies, series and love CLI too.
+Ensure your use case does not violate their API terms of service.

 ## Requirements